Religion in Lithuania: Islam

 In Lithuania, Islam has a long history unlike in many other northern European countries.
-The medieval Grand Duchy of Lithuania of the Polish–Lithuanian Commonwealth allowed Muslims, notably the Crimean Tatars to settle in the lands in the south.
-Some of people from those lands were moved into ethnically Lithuanian lands, now the current Republic of Lithuania, mainly under the rule of Grand Duke Vytautas.
+The medieval Grand Duchy of Lithuania of the Polish–Lithuanian Commonwealth allowed Muslims, notably the Crimean Tatars, to settle in the lands in the south.
+Some of the people from those lands were moved into ethnically Lithuanian lands, now the current Republic of Lithuania, mainly under the rule of Grand Duke Vytautas.
 The Tatars, now referred to as Lithuanian Tatars, lost their language over time and now speak Lithuanian as natives; however, they have strongly maintained their Muslim faith.

 Judaism

 The Lithuanian Jewish community has roots that go back to before the time of the Grand Duchy of Lithuania.
 Lithuania was historically home to a large Jewish community and an important center of Jewish scholarship and culture from the 18th century until the community was almost entirely eliminated during the Holocaust.
 Before World War II, the Lithuanian Jewish population numbered some 160,000, about 7% of the total population.
 Vilnius alone had a Jewish community of nearly 100,000, about 45% of the city's total population with over 110 synagogues and 10 yeshivot in the city.

-There are communities of Jews of Lithuanian descent around the world, especially in Israel, the United States, South Africa, Zimbabwe, Brazil and Australia.
+There are communities of Jews of Lithuanian descent around the world, especially in Israel, the United States, South Africa, Zimbabwe, Brazil, and Australia.

 According to the 2001 census, there were 1,272 adherents of Rabbinic and Karaite Judaism.
 About 4,000 Jews were counted in Lithuania during the 2005 census.